[Rev. 5/2/2022 8:34:52 AM--2021]

 5. As used in this section, “affiliate” means a person who directly or indirectly owns or controls, is owned or controlled by, or is under common ownership or control with, another person.
 For the purpose of this definition, the terms “owns,” “is owned” and “ownership” mean ownership of an equity interest, or the equivalent thereof, of 10 percent or more.

 NRS 687A.095 Claim against person insured by insolvent insurer which is not covered claim.
-A claim asserted against a person insured by an insurer which has become insolvent which, if it were not a claim by or for the benefit of a reinsurer, insurer, insurance pool or underwriting association, would be a covered claim, may be filed directly with the receiver of the insolvent insurer.
+A claim asserted against a person insured by an insurer which has become insolvent which, if it were not a claim by or for the benefit of a reinsurer, insurer, insurance pool, underwriting association, health maintenance organization, hospital plan corporation, professional health service corporation or self-insurer, would be a covered claim, may be filed directly with the receiver of the insolvent insurer.
 These claims may not be asserted in any action against the insured of the insolvent insurer.

 NRS 687A.103 Reimbursement of Association by insolvent insurer.
 If the Association pays any claims on behalf of an insurer which is an insolvent insurer within the meaning of subsection 2 of NRS 687A.035, the insurer may not accept any new business in this state until it has reimbursed the Association for the payment of the claims, including the administrative expenses incurred by the Association in acting upon and paying the claims.